Consular processing in Brazil:

 Immigrant visas interviews in Brazil are conducted only at the Consulate in Rio de Janeiro.

 About the documents:

 - The medical exam cannot be performed out of Brazil, not even in the United States.
 It must be performed by one of the physicians in this list.
-We reccomnend you do not schedule your medical exam before you know your interview date.
+We recomnend you do not schedule your medical exam before you know your interview date.

 - Translations: If your documents are in Portuguese or English they do NOT need to be translated.
-However, if the documents are in a third language (neither in Portuguese or English); they must be accompanied by certifiued English tranlations done by an Official Translator.
+However, if the documents are in a third language (neither in Portuguese or English); they must be accompanied by certified English translations done by an Official Translator.
 The translation must include a statement signed by the translator that states that the translation is accurate, and translator is competent to translate.

 About dependents in the same process:

 - In most of the cases, in order to immigrate with you to the United States, or to follow you at a later date, your children must be unmarried and under the age of 21 at the time they enter the United States.

 Note: If any of your children will turn 21 within 90 days, please notify the Immigrant Visa Unit at the United States Consulate in Rio de Janeiro, immediately.
 Failure to notify the United States Consulate in Rio de Janeiro that you have a child who will turn 21 may result in that child being above the legal age at the time your visa is issued.
 In that event, you will be required to file a separate petition for your child after you immigrate, and your son or daughter will face a waiting period before he or she will be eligible for visa processing.